Treefrog/Handbook/Manual/absenteeism.md

 5. **Reach out to critical people in your warning** - Make sure you reach out to people you will be affecting, especially your pod.
 You might even additionally post to your pod channel if it is a heavy/confusing week.

 6. **Tell people why** - Please also indicate why.
 If it is a private issue, please just note something general so people are not left wondering, confused, and/or conflicted.
 Imagine the impact on your pod if you could be headed into something of serious impact.
-An issue, such as, "I am having an emergency bypass", although this issue is appropriate to keep to yourself, has an obviously greater impact than "There is an emergency sale on shoes at The Bay, and I will be catching up later this evening on my hours".
+An issue, such as, "I am having an emergency bypass and a 90% chance I'll be in the hospital for a few weeks", although this issue is appropriate to keep to yourself, has an obviously greater impact than "There is an emergency sale on shoes at The Bay, and I will be catching up later this evening on my hours".

 #### Examples of Appropriate Messages: